Bower Award and Prize for Achievement in Science

 Eligibility

-• This is an international competition for individuals who have pioneered novel strategies for engineering genetic alterations to cells for the treatment of human disease.
+• This is an international competition for individuals who have pioneered novel strategies for improving the chemistry underlying the storage of electrical energy in better batteries.

 • As specified by the will of Henry Bower, this award and prize must be presented to an individual, not to a group.

-• Candidates must be living, and the winner must participate in The Franklin Institute Awards Week programs, to be held in April 2026 in Philadelphia, Pennsylvania, USA.
+• Candidates must be living, and the winner must participate in The Franklin Institute Awards Week programs, to be held in Spring 2027 in Philadelphia, Pennsylvania, USA.

 • Nominations from any individual or organization will be accepted, including self-nominations.